OrnellaTchinda/NFT-Preview-Card/README.md

 ### What I learned

 I learned more about flexbox and was able to practice more html and CSS.
-I am getting more confortable with my CSS code and the organisation of it.
+I am getting more confortable with my CSS code and its organisation.

 ### Continued development